Updated Jan 2023

 - Large: supports and secures up to 100 lbs — $27.95

-The Heroclip is sold at REI among other places and can be purchased from MyHeroClip.com.
+The Heroclip is sold at retail in some places and can be purchased from MyHeroClip.com.
 It’s also sold on Amazon, in case you’re so inclined: Large Heroclip, Medium Heroclip, Small Heroclip, Mini Heroclip.

 The Gift of Clean – Earth Breeze laundry detergent sheets